 So I thought why not take that childhood memory and turn it into a cupcake?
 This cookie dough cupcake.
 Drooling yet?
 Yup, me too.

 I started with my Easy Vanilla Cupcake Recipe as the base for this cupcake recipe.
 I just love this recipe because it’s so simple to make.
 It uses melted butter so you don’t need an electric mixer to make them.
 I stirred in some miniature chocolate chips.
-Once they are baked I went ahead and cored the cupcake and filled it with edible cookie dough.
+Once they are baked I went ahead and cored the cupcake and filled it with edible cookie dough bites.
 Then swirled on my Brown Sugar Buttercream.
 Oh, and why not more cookie dough on top?
 Because we can.
 That’s why.

 Ingredients For These Cookie Dough Cupcakes